TranPhucVinh/C/README.md

 # About

+Documents and examples for:

-C document and software for Unix-based applications, followed its OS architecture.
+* C document and software for Unix-based applications, followed its OS architecture
+* Fundamental programming concepts